hmakelin/gisnav/docs/vitepress/docs/deploy-for-development.md

 The easy way to deploy for development is via the Makefile.
 Use the below commands to run a local ROS 2 default launch configuration of GISNav and to deploy a supporting SITL simulation as Docker Compose services.

 - The `uorb` target uses the `micro-ros-agent` middleware service and `UORBNode`.
-- The `ublox` and `nmea` targets use `socat` running on the Docker host to bridge the serial port output via TCP to the SITL simulation container.
+- The `ubx` and `nmea` targets use `socat` running on the Docker host to bridge the serial port output via TCP to the SITL simulation container.

 ::: code-group